Estimation of temporal covariances in pathogen dynamics using Bayesian multivariate autoregressive models: Materials and methods

 \subsubsection{Autoregressive structure}

-$W$ may be defined through a random walk \cite{RR4} or as an autoregressive process \cite{AutoTime} (denoted by $W_{auto}$).
-We set the $ij$th entry of $W_{auto}$ ($i \neq j$) as $\rho^{d_{ij}}$ with $d_{ij}$ the distance between months $i$ and $j$ and $\rho$ a temporal correlation parameter with $\rho<1$.
+Under this construction, $W$ was defined through an autogressive process and the corresponding matrix denoted by $W_{auto}$.
+We set the $ij$th entry of $W_{auto}$ ($i \neq j$) to be $\rho^{d_{ij}}$ with $d_{ij}$ the distance between months $i$ and $j$ and $\rho$ a temporal correlation parameter satisfying $\rho<1$.
 We defined distance as the number of months between $i$ and $j$.

 Taking an autoregressive approach, we set